 Want to know more?
 Check out our latest post; Tow Balls in 4WD Recoveries can kill you.

 Weight behind the rear axle can be dangerous

 You know what most have in common?
 Either they were overloaded, or they had the weight positioned too far back.
-I saw a photo the other day, of a badly bent, new Mitsubishi Triton dual cab, which had a heavy rear bar mounted, along with a spare tyre on one side and 4 jerry cans of fuel/water on the other side.
+I see it all the time; a badly bent, new Mitsubishi Triton dual cab, which had a heavy rear bar mounted, along with a spare tyre on one side and 4 jerry cans of fuel/water on the other side.

 Add it up; Rear Bar 50kg, tyre and swing arm 30kg, second swing arm and 80L of fluid, and you are looking at about 180kg right at the back of your chassis.
 Hit even a small bump, and what do you think is going to happen?